hallav/LuxUS/README.md

 ```

 Continuing the analysis of the test input data set, the produced Stan input file *input_for_luxus_1.txt* can now be given as input to the *run_luxus.py* script.
-The following command will run LuxUS analysis on the input data with default parameters and by saving the diagnostics plot
+The following command will run LuxUS analysis (with type 1 test) on the input data with default parameters and by saving the diagnostics plot
 ```
-python run_luxus_publishing.py -d input_for_luxus_1.txt -o $OUTPUT_FOLDER -i $OUTPUT_FOLDER -j $OUTPUT_FILE -x 1 -p 1 -w 1
+python run_luxus.py -d input_for_luxus_1.txt -o $OUTPUT_FOLDER -i $OUTPUT_FOLDER -j test_data_diff1_result.txt -x 1 -p 1 -w 1
 ```
-This will produce an output file *insert file name* (stored in folder defined by argument *-o*), where the computed Bayes factor for the input data is stored with the window index defined by argument *-w*.
-The diagnostics plot *insert_file_name* made with Stan is also saved in the same folder.
+This will produce an output file *test_data_diff1_result.txt* (stored in folder defined by argument *-o OUTPUTFOLDER*), where the computed Bayes factor for the input data is stored along with the window index defined by argument *-w WINDOW_INDEX*.
+The diagnostics plot *input_for_luxus_1_diagnostic_plots_HMC.png* is also saved in the same folder.
+Input file name (the Stan input file) should be given as argument *-d INPUT_DATA* and the input file folder as argument *-i INPUTFOLDER*.

 ## Combining results files

 If desired, the script *final_results.py* can be used to combine the Bayes factor result file and the original proportion table file into a final result file.
 This script produces a new column, in which either the calculated Bayes factor or a "\*\" is presented for each cytosine.
 The needed input files are the proportion table file, which was given as an input for the *prepare_data_for_luxus.py* script, the file into which the Bayes factor values and corresponding window indices were stored and the window index file, which is an output file from the *prepare_data_for_luxus.py* script.
 A folder in which the resulting file should be stored should be specified.
+The results file can then be used and filtered according to the user's needs.

 ```
 usage: final_results.py [-h] -i INPUT_FILE [-f OUTPUT_FOLDER] -o OUTPUT_FILE